kinnison/rust-workshop/session-05.md

 - Welcome everyone
 - Explain the purpose of the session
-  - Some more trait related stuff, including advanced bits
+  - Some more trait related stuff, including some advanced bits
   - Learn about lifetimes and how borrows use them

 ---